ldtteam/Animatrix/README.md

 3. Open up your command line and run `javac`.
 If it spews out a bunch of possible options and the usage, then you're good to go.
 If not, either try the steps again.

 #### Setup Gradle (Optional)
-Gradle is used to execute the various build tasks when compiling CopyPaste
+Gradle is used to execute the various build tasks when compiling Animatrix

 1. Download and install Gradle.
 	* [Windows/Mac download link](http://www.gradle.org/downloads).
 You only need the binaries, but choose whatever flavor you want.